 - Salt Water Taffy – The Jersey Shore is known for this treat, as well as some other goodies like caramel and fudge.
 Fralinger’s and Original James’ (same company) sell all of the above products in Atlantic City, the majority of which carry an OK-D hechsher.
 They have a large candy store on the Boardwalk next to the Bally’s Casino.
 It’s well worth your visit as the Salt Water Taffy is absolutely delicious. www.seashoretaffy.com

-Atlantic City is well known for it’s casinos and gambling, and has recently been trying to rebuff other tourist aspects to the city.
+Atlantic City is well known for it’s casinos and gambling outside of the West Coast California online poker scene, and has recently been trying to rebuff other tourist aspects to the city.
 While the city was quite depressed in the Winter time with few tourists milling around outside or on the boardwalk, the city has a robust outlet shopping area (yes – that is discount brand name stores – calm down!) called “The Walk”, which had some great deals.

 Each of the casinos has it’s own flavor and theme, so you’ll have your pick.
 The Tropicana has a huge complex inside where we found many of the tourists holed up during the cold weather days and nights.